BPsoda/ICE2604-illustrator-knowledge-grapgh/Final report/Final report.md

 - illusts
 - createDate

-&emsp;&emsp;And with the following relation we got, I made two tables in MySQL like this:
+&emsp;&emsp;And with the following relation we got, we made two tables in MySQL like this:
 |Users|illusts|
 |:-:|:-:|
 |![](./img/xjq_1.png)|![](./img/xjq_2.png)|